Conferences

 CECREH research fellows and associates are building capacity through national workshops, policy engagement, research travel, internships, and advanced technical training.

-CECREH research fellows will present their work at the 2026 Natural Hazards Workshop, contributing to national conversations on disaster resilience, housing recovery, and community impacts.
+CECREH faculty, research fellows, and research assistants presented ongoing work at the 2026 Natural Hazards Workshop and Researchers Meeting, contributing to national conversations on disaster resilience, housing recovery, and governmental capacity.

 Read FIU story